Pytshonic/Energy-automation/README.md

 best thing.
 Also this is a demo for the commcheck API and this program will be used for me to practice my coding and enhance my learning.

+Index below:

+    Scraper.py

+This python script pulls data from HAP V5.11 by scraping data from the PDF files that can be created in hap by printing an input report, and a window report.